Large-Scale Spatiotemporal Patterns of Burned Areas and Fire-Driven Mortality in Boreal Forests (North America)

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Due to climate effects and human influences, wildfire regimes in boreal forests are changing, with noticeable ecological consequences shortening the fire return interval and increasing forest tree mortality.
-However, our understanding of the spatio-temporal patterns of fire-induced mortality in boreal forests remains limited, as research has predominantly focused on Mediterranean and tropical forests.
-In this study, we used satellite observations to study the spatial and temporal variability in burned area and forest mortality due to wildfires in North America (Alaska and Canada) over an 18-year period (2003 to 2020).
-The study has shown average values of burned area and forest mortality close to 8000 km2/yr and 40%, respectively.
-Burning and tree loss are mainly concentrated between May and September with a corresponding temporal trend in the occurrence of forest fires and high mortality.
-Large-scale forest fires were primarily concentrated in Central Canada, which however did not show the highest forest mortality (in contrast, recorded in Northern Canada).
-A correlation analysis based on general linear models showed that fire size and duration, but not the burned area, had significant effects on post-fire forest mortality.
-Overall, the study shed light on the most sensitive forest areas and time period to the detrimental effects of forest wildfire in boreal forests of North America.
+Due to climate effects and human influences, wildfire regimes in boreal forests are changing, leading to profound ecological consequences, including shortened fire return intervals and elevated tree mortality.
+However, a critical knowledge gap exists concerning the spatiotemporal dynamics of fire-induced tree mortality specifically within the vast North American boreal forest, as previous studies have predominantly focused on Mediterranean and tropical forests.
+Therefore, in this study, we used satellite observation data obtained by the Moderate Resolution Imaging Spectroradiometer (MODIS) Aqua and Terra MCD64A1 and related database data to study the spatial and temporal variability in burned area and forest mortality due to wildfires in North America (Alaska and Canada) over an 18-year period (2003 to 2020).
+By calculating the satellite reflectance data before and after the fire, fire-driven forest mortality is defined as the ratio of the area of forest loss in a given period relative to the total forest area in that period, i.e., the area of forest loss divided by the total forest area.
+Our findings have shown average values of burned area and forest mortality close to 8000 km2/yr and 40%, respectively.
+Burning and tree loss are mainly concentrated between May and September, with a corresponding temporal trend in the occurrence of forest fires and high mortality.
+In addition, large-scale forest fires were primarily concentrated in Central Canada, which, however, did not show the highest forest mortality (in contrast to the results recorded in Northern Canada).
+Critically, based on generalized linear models (GLMs), the results showed that fire size and duration, but not the burned area, had significant effects on post-fire forest mortality.
+Overall, this study shed light on the most sensitive forest areas and time periods to the detrimental effects of forest wildfire in boreal forests of North America, highlighting distinct spatial and temporal vulnerabilities within the boreal forest and demonstrating that fire regimes (size and duration) are primary drivers of ecological impact.
+These insights are crucial for refining models of boreal forest carbon dynamics, assessing ecosystem resilience under changing fire regimes, and informing targeted forest management and conservation strategies to mitigate wildfire impacts in this globally significant biome.